gcallah/MiscWriting/Multiculturalism/marubo.md

 # Multiculturalism, True and False

 I am a multicultural sort of fellow.
-I learned percussion with a Ghanaian drum master, I have played in reggae bands for 30 years, and I am active in my local Filipino-American Association.
-But I do have a real problem with phony multiculturalism, the kind that is fine with eating a Jamaican patty or wearing an African kente cloth (https://www.newyorker.com/culture/on-and-off-the-avenue/the-embarrassment-of-democrats-wearing-kente-cloth-stoles), but recoils in horror the moment the culture being "embraced" fails to fully adopt every progressive value.
+I learned to play percussion from a Ghanaian drum master.
+I have played in reggae bands for 30 years.
+I am active in my local Filipino-American Association.
+But I do have a problem with phony multiculturalism, the kind that is fine with eating a Jamaican patty or wearing an African kente cloth (https://www.newyorker.com/culture/on-and-off-the-avenue/the-embarrassment-of-democrats-wearing-kente-cloth-stoles), but recoils in horror the moment the culture being "embraced" fails to fully adopt every progressive value.